Hi, I’m Nicole (she/they)

 Availability

 I am offering sessions using telehealth (online via video) for folks living in British Columbia and walk and talk sessions for those local to the Vancouver area.
-As of March 2026, my caseload is full.
+As of May 2026, I have limited space available during weekdays to work with new folks.